compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

   └──      return %5
 ```
 In this example we see the statement `goto #3 if not %2`.
-This should be read as "jump to basic block 3 if %2 is equal to `false`".
+This should be read as "jump to basic block 3 if %2 is `false`".
 The second half of that statement should be clear, but to understand the first half requires knowing what a basic block is:
 ```julia
   1 ─